uol-eps-mech-idro/adc6click/README.md

 ## Installation

-Install the code by downloading or cloning this repo onto the Raspberry Pi.
+Connect a monitor, keyboard and mouse to the Raspberry Pi 4.
+Ensure that the Install the code by downloading or cloning this repo onto the Raspberry Pi.
 Then install the dependencies using the following commands:

 ```bash